LuizMateuss/Pet-Care/README.md

 ## Usage

 You can also experience PetCare instantly by using our Expo deployment.
-Just click on the [Expo PetCare Deployment Link](exp://u.expo.dev/update/c5a52953-7fff-40bb-907f-f7fa65f3eaac) or scan the QR code below:
+Just copy and paste the link on expo app: exp://u.expo.dev/update/c5a52953-7fff-40bb-907f-f7fa65f3eaac or scan the QR code below:

 ![PetCare Expo QR Code](<QR_CODE_IMAGE_URL>)